Veteran + First Responder Benefits Intel

 VA Service Dog Benefit

 Support for veterans who use trained service dogs to assist with disabilities.
-The VA can help cover care after approval, but it does NOT provide the dog itself.
+The VA may help cover approved care and related support after clinical approval, but the VA does not provide the dog itself.

-• The dog generally must come from an accredited program
+Accredited Programs Dogs generally must come from an accredited organization or approved training pathway.

-• VA may cover veterinary care and certain related support
+Veterinary Support The VA may help cover veterinary care and certain medically necessary related costs.

-💡 Helpful note: Apply to multiple nonprofit programs early if allowed.
-Waitlists can be VERY long.
+Apply to multiple nonprofit programs early if allowed.
+Waitlists for trained service dogs can sometimes take months or even years depending on demand.

 Service Dog vs. Emotional Support Animal (ESA)